Mikuel210/Cat-Tower/JOURNAL.md

+---
+title: "Cat Tower"
+author: "Miguel"
+description: "A launchmount and catch tower for the Starkit electric model rocket"
+created_at: "2025-06-24"
+---

 ## June 24: Initial ideas and goal of the project

 I always like to begin engineering projects by setting a goal.
 For this project, my goal is the following: